IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

     GSM.hs:65:10-32: No instance nor default method for class operation arbitraryAction

-The contract modelling library cannot generate test cases, unless *we* specify how to generate an :hsobj:`Plutus.Contract.Test.ContractModel.Action`, which we will do next.
+The contract modelling library cannot generate test cases, unless *we* specify how to generate an :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action`, which we will do next.

 Generating actions
 ^^^^^^^^^^^^^^^^^^